mzehir/react-ts-mui-core/NewProjectDirectives.md

     h- /src/utils/enums/userTypes.ts
         - '//!
 001 Start: Rows to be deleted to start a project' ile '//!
 001 Finish: Rows to be deleted to start a project' yorum satırı arasındaki tüm satırlar silinmelidir.

+    i- /src/i18n/i18n.ts
+        - '//!
+001 Start: Imports that must be deleted to start a project' ile '//!
+001 Finish: Imports that must be deleted to start a project' yorum satırı arasındaki tüm satırlar silinmelidir.

+        - '//!
+002 Start: Imports that must be deleted to start a project' ile '//!
+002 Finish: Imports that must be deleted to start a project' yorum satırı arasındaki tüm satırlar silinmelidir.

+        - '//!
+003 Start: Rows to be deleted to start a project' ile '//!
+003 Finish: Rows to be deleted to start a project' yorum satırı arasındaki tüm satırlar silinmelidir.

+        - '//!
+004 Start: Rows to be deleted to start a project' ile '//!
+004 Finish: Rows to be deleted to start a project' yorum satırı arasındaki tüm satırlar silinmelidir.